offen/offen/README.md

 ## Localize

 __Offen is currently available in English and German.__

 Our consent banner and the Auditorium for operators as well as users can be displayed in the respective locale.
-Simply select your preferred language when installing.
-You can change it anytime later.

 Support fair web analytics by contributing French, Spanish and other language versions.
 [Request an invite.][]

 [Request an invite.]: mailto:hioffen@posteo.de